Now that's more like it.

 Dantonio, we talked about this.
 Never expose Jim Bollman to bright light, never get him wet, and never, ever feed him after midnight.
 Otherwise, you get spirit-crushing Walrusball performances on the reg.

-Once again, Pat Narduzzi's defense bailed out the craptastic offense with two defensive touchdowns by Shilique Calhoun.
-Combined with a lightning delay and heavy rain, it couldn't have been a pleasant game for Michigan State fans.
+Once again, Pat Narduzzi's defense bailed out the craptastic offense with two defensive touchdowns, both by Shilique Calhoun.
+Combined with a lightning delay and heavy rain, it couldn't have been a pleasant game for Spartans fans.

 The offense needs two more touchdowns to catch up to its defense in scoring, and Michigan State will try to make that happen against Youngstown State.
 Settling on a quarterback would help.